coelhucas/lucascoelho.dev/_posts/2018-03-26-ai-thinking-pong.md

 ---
-title: Learning basic AI with pong
+title: Thinking basic AIs with pong
 description: This article is about a [game made to my presentation at FAETERJ](https://github.com/lcrabbit/FAETERJ-Simple-Pong-Project) (Faculdade de Educação Tecnológica do Rio de Janeiro)
 categories: gamedev